Jungle Queen (serial)

 Jungle Queen (1945) is a Universal movie serial.

-Material from this serial was re-edited into the feature film Jungle Safari (1956).
+This serial was later re-edited into a feature film for television called Jungle Safari (1956).

 Plot

 In 1939, Nazi Germany sends a team of agents to incite revolt and seize British Middle Africa as a first step in conquering Africa.
 Attempting to place their own sympathiser in charge of the local tribe, they face resistance from Pamela Courtney searching for her Uncle Allen Courtney, a pair of American volunteers and the mysterious Jungle Queen Lothel, who appears out of nowhere in her nightgown to give advice and instructions to the tribe.